Azure/azure-c-shared-utility/devdoc/tlsio_adapter_overview.md

 The use of use of this new `tlsio_adapter` component supercedes the older tlsio adapter design [(specification)](tlsio_requirements.md) and speeds the process of developing a tlsio adapter by at least an order of magnitude via reusable components.
-This `tlsio_adapter` component also implements the required "platform adapter", so the platform adapter need not be implemented separately.
+This new `tlsio_adapter` component also implements the required "platform adapter", so the platform adapter need not be implemented separately.

 ## References